Opsumit 10mg film coated tablets (Great Britain)

 4.9 Overdose

-Macitentan has been administered as a single dose of up to 600 mg to healthy subjects.
+Macitentan has been administered as a single dose of up to 600 mg to healthy adult subjects.
 Adverse reactions of headache, nausea, and vomiting were observed.
 In the event of an overdose, standard supportive measures must be taken, as required.
 Due to the high degree of protein binding of macitentan, dialysis is unlikely to be effective.

 5. Pharmacological properties